RatanShreshtha/DeepThought/content/posts/welcome.md

 tags = ["theme", "zola"]
 +++

-This is a small example post of stuff you can do with the `deep-thought` theme.
+This is a small example post of stuff you can do with the `Deep Thought` theme.
 We'll try to represent all possible markdown and shortcode combinations here so you can develop easily.